 Notes: variable names correspond to those specified in Table 1.
-ETR represents effective tax rate; CurETR represents current effective tax rate; TaxRisk represents tax risk; ROE represents return on equity; ROA represents return on asset; TobinsQ represents Tobins Q; NED represents non-executive directors in the firms; BGD measures board gender diversity; BoardSize represents board size; InstOwn is a dummy variable for institutional ownership; ForLoc is a dummy variable that indicates if foreign owners own a firm or not; CorpTrans represents corporate transparency; CSR is a measure for the corporate social responsibility of the firm; PolConn is a dummy that depicts the political connection level of the firm; InvIntsty represents inventory intensity; GrthPrspct is a measure for growth prospect; CapStr represents capital structure; FirmSize represents the size of the firm; Liquidity represents the liquidity of the firm; FmAge is a measure the age of the firm; FinConst is a measure of financial constraint; DA represents earnings management.
+ETR represents effective tax rate; CurETR represents current effective tax rate; TaxRisk represents tax risk; ROE represents return on equity; ROA represents return on asset; TobinsQ represents Tobins Q; NED represents non-executive directors in the firms; BGD measures board gender diversity; BoardSize represents board size; InstOwn is a dummy variable for institutional ownership; ForLoc is a dummy variable that indicates if foreign owners own a firm or not; CorpTrans represents corporate transparency; CSR is a measure for the corporate social responsibility of the firm; PolConn is a dummy that depicts the political connection level of the firm; InvIntsty represents inventory intensity; GrthPrspct is a measure for growth prospect; CapStr represents capital structure; FirmSize represents the size of the firm; FinConst is a measure of financial constraint; DA represents earnings management.
+Source: Field Data (2022)